-As I head off to Maine for Thanksgiving…and a reading/signing at the Owl & Turtle Bookshop in Camden, I recall that ‘Thanksgiving’ – the word and the event – appears three times in As It Is On Earth.
+As, once again, Thanksgiving greets us, I am reminded that “Thanksgiving” – the word and the event – appears three times in As It Is On Earth.
 No biggie there; seems like it should make an appearance in a story that has a bit of fun with New England Pilgrims.

 Now, I won’t spoil things for those who have not read the book, but when I looked recently at the first two of the three Thanksgiving-inclusive sentences narrated in the book: